jonaszubindu/CRIRES-planning-tool/README.md

 2. Runs the ETC part, where each observation of each observable candidate is checked for the possibiliy of 20 exposures with each one of them S/N≥100 from a stored picklefile.
 This can be used for instance if something during the ETC part running option 1 goes wrong, and one wants to continue from where the problem occured in the first place.
 3. Checks the observability of a single candidate by name for a certain timeframe.
 4. Other targets can be run in the same way as exoplanetary candidates.
 However, this feature is not included yet.
-5. Make plots from stored datafile, this option is also presented at the end of running 1, 2 or 3.
+5. Make plots from stored datafile from picklefiles, this option is also presented at the end of running 1, 2 or 3.

 <img src="docs/Screenshot%202020-09-15%20at%2018.34.05.png" alt="plot_menu" style="zoom:60%;" />